bonitasoft/bonita-cloud-doc/md/Service_Level_Agreement_Service_Availability.md

 The service offers high availability for its production runtime.

 High availability includes:
-* Application redundancy (separate zone but region will remain the same) and load balancing
+* Application redundancy (separate zone but region will remain the same) and load balancing.
-* Data redundancy (separate zone and continuous backup)
+* Data redundancy (separate zone and continuous backup).
-* Network redundancy
+* Network redundancy.